SuleymanDemirelKazakhstan/diploma-project-young-phoenixes/README.md

 ## Goals
 Our main goal is to help to our citizens and connect them together.
 Currently we know that in out big country there is many good specialists that may have no work or cannot connect with people in real life, moreover lets not forget about the injuries that our citizens get doing work that is made for specialist.
 That is the reason we made ups with this idea in our project and our goal is to solve this problem and create something in the process of New Kazakhstan.
 ## Technologies
-In our project we use Excel, Microsoft services, Trello, Figma, Adobe Illustrator, Swift, UiKit
+In our project we use Excel, Microsoft services, Trello, Figma, Adobe Illustrator, Swift, UiKit, xCode

 ## Pages / Activities
 We will have following pages: